readthedocs/readthedocs.org/docs/user/glossary.rst

       Read the Docs is a combined CI/CD platform made for documentation.

    configuration file
-      YAML configuration file (e.g. ``.readthedocs.yaml``) to configure the build process of your project on Read the Docs.
+      YAML configuration file (e.g. ``.readthedocs.yaml``) that configures the build process of your project on Read the Docs.

       .. seealso::